Alexandru Săvulescu (architect): Biography

-Among Săvulescu's best known works is the Post and Telegraph Palace in Bucharest, built between 1894–1900.
+Among Săvulescu's best known works is the Post, Casa II (1892 - 1897) and Telegraph Palace in Bucharest, built between 1894 and 1900.
 In 1892, the building was authorized, and Săvulescu was sent with the postal inspector, Ernest Sturza, to tour various postal facilities of Europe for the design.
 The final sketches were influenced primarily by the building in Geneva.
 Built in an eclectic style, it is rectangular with a large porch on a high basement and three upper floors.
 The stone façade features a portico supported by ten Doric columns and a platform consisting of twelve steps spanning the length of the building.
 There are many allegorical sculptural decorative details.
 Since 1972, the building has housed the National Museum of Romanian History, and it too been designated a historic monument.

 Câmpulung features the bust of Muscel Regiment battalion commander Dimitrie Giurescu, a hero of the Romanian War of Independence of 1877, who died in action that November.
 Săvulescu and sculptor Dimitrie Demetrescu Mirea built the monument in 1897, upon the initiative of Colonel Scarlat Geanolu.
 It is located in the courtyard of a former infantry barracks.
 The bust is mounted on a solid, high pedestal to which are affixed two plates of black marble.

-In 1897, the Ștefan cel Mare School in Alexandria moved from its former location to 310 Libertății Street.
+In 1892, he designed and built Casa II in Bucharest and in 1897, the Ștefan cel Mare School in Alexandria moved from its former location to 310 Libertății Street.
 A local entrepreneur, M. Frangulea, obtained the plot and hired Săvulescu to build the new boys' primary school for the city.
 The following year, work began on the Amzei Church of Bucharest, completed in 1901.
 Săvulescu designed the church, and his project team included his friend and fellow architect Ziegfried Kofszynski, engineer Dimitrie Dobrescu and the painter Umberto Marchetti, who supervised the interior decorations.

 Săvulescu's last creation was the Communal Palace of Buzău, the landmark building of Buzău.
 Construction lasted from 1899 to 1903 on the Italian Renaissance style town hall, which features towers and loggia-style balconies.
 It represents some of his most elaborate work, blending styles in an art nouveau arrangement with motifs which appear on other local buildings.
 The vineyard and grape vines which decorate the column capitals are representative of the importance of grapes to the local economy.
 The columns are made of Cararra marble and the inscription, "Communal Palace", was carved by Ploiești sculptor Themistocle Vidali.
 Săvulescu would not live to see its inauguration in 1903 by King Carol I and Crown Prince Ferdinand, as he died in 1902.
 Kofszynski completed the project.
 The palace has been declared an architectural monument.